 That’s where we came in.
 We wanted a solution that can bridge the awesomeness of Home Assistant with the SmartThings hub that works with almost everything.

 This is going to be a pretty detailed tutorial on setting up our SmartThings bridge.
 However, there are a couple key terms that might be new to you:

 - MQTT: A lightweight message protocol for listening and publishing events that happen.
 Many home automation platforms have built in support for this (especially Home Assistant).

 - Docker: A tool for running applications that are self-contained.
 No need for installing any dependencies or worrying about conflicts.
-Installs easily on Linux and OSX.
+Installs easily on Linux and macOS.

 Assuming that you already have Home Assistant and Smart Things running, you will first want to get an MQTT broker running.
 There are a handful of MQTT brokers available in Open Source land.
 We chose Mosca for its simplicity.